fuzzblob/YoAudio/README.md

 ### Linux

+- install SDL2:
+    - Arch: pacman -S sdl2
+    - Debian: apt-get install sdl2 or apt-get install libsdl2-2.0-0 or apt-get install libsdl2-dev
+    - Fedora: dnf install SDL2-devel
+    - Gentoo: emerge media-libs/libsdl2
+- create & run a build script targeting your tool chain or IDE (an example is provided for CodeLite IDE)

+### Mac OS

 Please provide me with information on how to make this work properly.
 A pull request with a build script (calling *CMake*), as well as any changes required to *CMakeLists.txt* and source code would be much appreciated.

-### Mac OS

-Same as Linux.

-- you can install SDL via *homebrew*. *CMakeLists.txt* is setup to find it in the default install directory and **should** pick it up
+- install SDL via [homebrew](https://brew.sh/) (*CMakeLists.txt* is setup to find it in the default install directory)
+- run CMake (probably needs some additional tweaking to make it work)

 ## TODO <a name="todo"></a>